Antarctica/Climbing/Hack/Humor/Photo Navigation: < Previous or Next >

 "Why don't you light that candle ?" — Alan Shepard while waiting for the first american rocket to launch.

 "My goal is simple.
-It is complete understanding of the universe, why it is as it is and why it exists as all." — Buy at Amazon.comStephen Hawking.
+It is complete understanding of the universe, why it is as it is and why it exists at all." — Buy at Amazon.comStephen Hawking.

 "It's a good thing the guy in charge of naming galaxies was into chocolate bars and not Chinese food.
 Otherwise, the Milky Way might have been named Moo Goo Gui Pan, and who wants to have to learn about that ?" — Paul Paternoster.

-"The rocket worked perfectly except for landing on the wrong planet." — Buy at Amazon.comWernher von Braun upon learning that the first V-2 has successfuly bombed London.
+"The rocket worked perfectly except for landing on the wrong planet." — Buy at Amazon.comWernher von Braun upon learning that the first V-2 has successfully bombed London.

 "There is just one thing I can promise you about the outer-space program: your tax dollar will go farther." — Buy at Amazon.comWernher von Braun.